avalon60/OraTAPI/README.md

 ## Preinstallation
 ### Preparing the Environment

-In order to make OraTAPI installable, you need to ensure that you have Python 3.10 or later installed.
+In order to make OraTAPI installable, you need to ensure that you have Python 3.10 or 3.11 installed.
 On macOS, you can install Python using:

 `brew install python3` # Install the latest version